There are many options available regarding clocking systems, but not all suppliers are equal. Ten of the most highly regarded for 2017 include:

 Although Timetac do not produce their own hardware, the company has a ‘Green IT philosophy’ meaning their products are compatible with existing IT infrastructure.
 One major benefit of using TimeTac is their excellent user manual with a searchable help function, meaning a system can be installed and operational in minutes.
 Pricing is not as competitive as it could be, but there is a free trial for 30 days.
 Then, Employee Time tracking will cost roughly £3 per employee, Project tracking £6 – 8 and an additional £1 - £1.50 must be added for Leave Tracking.
 A monthly base fee of around £12 to £15 per account comes with additional options.

 The ClockRite range of employee clocking systems comes from UK company MIM Systems.
 They have been producing time and attendance systems for small businesses since 1997.
 The company offers a range of proximity fobs and cards as well as fingerprint clocking machines and facial recognition systems.
 ClockRite will supply and install their systems for you, then support customers in-house from their head office in Derbyshire.
 Prices vary depending on the clocking in systems and hardware purchased.
-A proximity clocking system with 25 badges is £282.00 inc. VAT.
+A proximity clocking machine with 25 badges is £282.00 inc. VAT.
 Wireless fingerprint clocking machines (for up to 25 employees) are £468.00 inc. VAT, and outdoor system cost £450.00 inc. VAT.

 The ClockRite system comes with reporting functions and can export data directly to Sage or an excel spreadsheet for payroll creation.
 The company is growing and expanding into other job costing systems.